 The amount of an administrative fine can vary significantly from one entity to another.
 For instance, there is a maximum of less than 1000 EUR in some countries for certain types of minor offenses, including in Latvia, Greece, Cyprus to a maximum of 2,500,000 EUR in Poland for very serious offenses with a fault from the offender.
 The Polish - it can be said - are not joking.

-Useful chart on EU REACH fines and penalties
+Useful Chart on EU REACH Regulation Fines and Penalties

 Usually, countries have provided different categories or classes of fines.
 These depend on the seriousness of the infractions.
 Countries approaching fines this way include Belgium-Federal level, Bulgaria, Cyprus, Greece, Hungary, Latvia, Liechtenstein, Lithuania and Romania.
 Other countries have one range of fines applying to all types of offenses; these countries include Czech Republic, Estonia, France, Poland and Slovenia.
 This chart is from the EC December report on penalties, from study conducted by Milieu Ltd for the European Commission.

 - DISPARATE FINES: UK, Poland, Ireland, Germany, and Belgium show very high penalties

 The fine can go up to 55,000,000 Euro in Belgium, when the fine is imposed at the federal level; in the United Kingdom, the fine is unlimited on conviction or indictment.

 Interesting indeed!
 Managing the EU REACH regulation is like handling a monster.
 But it's being done.
 And managing REACH will continue to get easier as industry grows more comfortable with the REACH paradigm (chemical-substances are guilty until proven innocent) and as software and processes are more widely adopted.

 The European Commission says it will continue to closely monitor the enforcement of REACH in Member State.